Deesus/Conference-Central/README.md

 ## Task 4: Add a Task

 The private `_createSessionObject` method is modified to check for a featured speaker.
 When a session is added by the user, and this session includes the name of a speaker, the method checks [iterates through] the session's conference for additional entries of the given speaker.
-If multiple entries of the speaker are found, this speaker is set as the "featured speaker" (along with the names of the sessions the speaker is partaking in) in the the app's Memcache.
+If multiple entries of the speaker are found, this speaker is set as the "featured speaker" (along with the names of the sessions the speaker is partaking in) in the app's Memcache.
 Conversely, the `getFeaturedSpeaker(ConferenceKey)` endpoint returns the featured speaker (if one exists) for the given conference.